Kattis/problemtools/README.md

 ### Method 4: Use Docker

 This method allows you to run the Kattis problemtools inside a docker container.
 This method is supported on **macOS**, **Windows 10** and several linux distros.
-The true advantage to this approach is that docker installs all the required dependencies for the Kattis problemtools and places the correct programs on your `$PATH`.
+This automatically installs all the required dependencies for the Kattis problemtools and places the correct programs on your `$PATH`.

 To get started, install the [Docker CLI](https://docs.docker.com/install) and build the Kattis problemtools docker image using the Dockerfile in the top directory of this project.
 This will download the correct Ubuntu image and install all the Kattis problemtools.

     problemtools$ docker build -t kattis_problemtools_image .

+(On some systems you may need to run the above command as a superuser.
+Building the image takes a while so  )

 Once the image has finished installing, you can check it exists on your system using `docker images`.
 To launch an interactive container and play around with *verifyproblem*, *problem2pdf*, and *problem2html* run:

     docker run -it kattis_problemtools_image

 **WARNING:** By default, docker containers to _NOT_ persist storage between runs, so any files you create or modify will be lost when the container stops running.

 There are several ways of getting around this:

 1) Persist any changes you want to keep to a remote file system/source control (e.g Github)

-2) Another way to save any work you do in a docker container is to use a [docker volume](https://docs.docker.com/storage/volumes).
-A docker volume acts as a special directory which is persisted and shared between containers.
-Below we create a docker volume and mount the volume to our image as the directory `/kattis_work_dir`

-    docker volume create kattis-work-volume
+2) Use a [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount a directory on your machine into the docker container.
+This can be done as follows (see Docker documentation for further details):

-    docker run -it -v kattis-work-volume:/kattis_work_dir kattis_problemtools_image
+    docker run -it -v ${FULL_PATH_TO_MOUNT}:/kattis_work_dir kattis_problemtools_image

 ## Requirements and compatibility